 C – (part 1) is for Customer Experience (CX) | Cognitive RPA | Cloud | COE | Cost | CISO |Citizen Developer | Culture | Change Mgt | Cost |

 Welcome to the third in the series of 26 separate articles on the A – Z of Robotic Process Automation (RPA), Intelligent Automation (IA) and Digital Transformation (DT).
-Having looked at the letters A and B, today’s letter is the letter (part 1 or 2).
+Having looked at the letters A and B, today’s letter is the letter C (part 1 or 2).

 This article highlights all things relating to intelligent automation and digital transformation beginning with the letter ‘C‘ (part 1 or 2).